 Trawl the kitchen shops for interesting cookery aids, or fun gimmicky things.
 Make lollies – freeze fruit juice in lolly makers or puree fruit, add juice and then freeze for lollies in the same way.
 Small blenders are great to make inexpensive dips and making bread is inexpensive and a fun activity when you have the time.
 Equipment can be picked up quite cheaply secondhand, borrowed, or shared in a parent pool.
-Try asking older parents you may know who have unused larger pieces of equipment they no longer use now their children have flown the nest.
+Try asking older parents you may know who may have larger pieces of equipment they no longer use, now their children have flown the nest.

 Grow your own…

 Choose tasty interesting veg that can be picked and eaten on the spot where possible.
 If you’re planting peas use some without cooking with the pods intact if they’re young enough – deliciously crunchy, or use a sugar snap variety.
-Children are often fascinated to grow potatoes in containers it’s magical you put one or two in and later take out lots – new potatoes are best for this.
-Soft fruit is great too whether raspberry canes or strawberries.
-Herbs on the windowsill which you can buy them from garden centres, or grow from seed and are lovely add ons to sandwiches, soups and salads.
+Children are often fascinated to grow potatoes in containers, it’s magical you put one or two in and later take out lots – new potatoes are best for this.
+Soft fruit is great too, whether raspberry canes or strawberries.
+Herbs on the windowsill which you can buy from garden centres, or grow from seed and are lovely add ons to sandwiches, soups and salads.